Zach-Blizzard/Zach-Blizzard/README.md

 - 👋 Hi, I’m @Zach-Blizzard
-- 🌱 I’m currently learning HTML, CSS, Javascript
+- 🌱 I’m currently learning HTML, CSS, Javascript, React, and Python
 - 📫 How to reach me https://www.linkedin.com/in/zach-blizzard-698165182/
-- ⚡ My past projects are on my Portfolio:

 <!---
 Zach-Blizzard/Zach-Blizzard is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.